ably77/kubernetes-labs/Lab 2 - Going HA.md

+# Lab 2 - Going HA

+In this lab we will go through both GUI and CLI methods for upgrading a Kubernetes cluster on DC/OS to be Highly Available

+By default, the HA option in DC/OS will configure:
+- 3x etcd instances
+- 3x kube-apiserver instances
+- 3x kube-scheduler instances
+- 3x kube-controller-manager instances

 ### Making Kubernetes Highly Available through the GUI

 You can choose to make Kubernetes on DC/OS high availability (HA) at the time of deployment.
 However, you can also make non-HA clusters into HA by editing and saving the configuration.